-Board members and the administrative librarian should understand their respective functions, differentiating areas of joint responsibility from those in which the board members or the administrative librarian are solely responsible.
-When the administrative librarian independently changes or fails to follow established policy, or when the board engages in direct management, both are violating standards of sound administration.
+Board members and the Director should understand their respective functions, differentiating areas of joint responsibility from those in which the board members or the Director are solely responsible.
+When the Director independently changes or fails to follow established policy, or when the board engages in direct management, both are violating standards of sound administration.

-The Board selects, appoints, and evaluates the administrative librarian, who serves as chief administrator with full professional responsibility for administering library policy, personnel selection and the development and administration of programs and services, and the selection of materials.
+The Board selects, appoints, and evaluates the Director, who serves as chief administrator with full professional responsibility for administering library policy, personnel selection and the development and administration of programs and services, and the selection of materials.
 The Board carries full responsibility for the library and its policies; the board should initiate policy development where it perceives a need.
-The Board and the administrative librarian share the responsibility to study, plan, and develop library policies and to review them fully every three years.
+The Board and the Director share the responsibility to study, plan, and develop library policies and to review them fully every three years.
 This shared responsibility should include study of changes in the science of librarianship and of legislation affecting the library at the local, state, and federal level.

-The Board appoints a representative to NCKLS board.
+The Board appoints a representative to the North Central Kansas Library System (NCKLS) board.
 The NCKLS board responsibilities include attendance to the annual meeting, usually held in August.